hamza-ezzahiry/hamza-ezzahiry/README.md

 **Happy to see you here!** 🤩

-Student at 1337 School focused on Software engineering, Core Networking and competitive programming.
+Software Engineer focused on building innovative solutions in the field of software development.

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m Software Engineer and now I working at [@TangerMED](https://www.tangermed.ma);
-- 🌱 I’m currently working on Mobile dev filed and practicing in my free time the backend using JAVA Spring Boot
+- 🌱 I'm currently immersed in the Mobile Development domain and honing my backend skills using JAVA Spring Boot in my free time.
 - 💬 Ask me about anything, I would be happy to help;
 - 📫 How to reach me: [@SpiderX](https://twitter.com/HamzaEzzahiry);
 - 📝[Resume]() <Under modification>